mavidser/attendance-viewer/README.md

 Play Store Link: http://play.google.com/store/apps/details?id=com.juet.attendance

 This app allows the user to view their attendance on their android phone.
-Built for JJUET, JIIT students.
+Built for JUET, JIIT students.

 __________________